 You may be able to apply for a low-interest disaster loan through the Small Business Administration (SBA).
 These loans are available for up to $200,000, and you can use the funds to repair or replace a primary residence.
 Additionally, renters and homeowners can apply for up to $40,000 in SBA disaster loans to replace their damaged or destroyed possessions, including appliances, automobiles, furniture, and clothing.
 Since you must repay these loans in a timely manner, avoid borrowing more than you can afford in the long run.

 Don’t Wait Until It’s Too Late!

 There is typically a required waiting period after you purchase a flooding insurance policy, windstorm insurance policy, or added endorsements for your homeowners insurance.
 The coverage won’t kick in until this waiting period has lapsed.
-Some insurance companies will even stop offering these policies for sale once a storm is named, so don’t wait until a storm is imminent to get these additional policies or endorsements.
+Some insurance companies will even stop offering these policies for sale once a storm is named.
+Don’t wait until a storm is imminent to get these additional policies or endorsements.
 The best time to get extra insurance to help with hurricane damage costs is well before hurricane season begins.

-The prospect of a hurricane damaging your home is quite scary.
+The prospect of hurricane damage to your home is quite scary.
 One way to alleviate some of your fears is by making sure you have adequate coverage for your home and your possessions.
 If a strong storm were to hit, you’ll be able to focus on the safety of your loved ones rather than worrying about the astronomical costs of replacing or repairing your home.
 To get the insurance coverage you need, contact an insurance agent to inquire about policy endorsements and separate flood and windstorm policies.